TheVoidIntent/Intentional-search/EXTENDED.md

 ## Notes
 - Ensure you're in the root folder before running
 - Future releases will include a dashboard view

 ---

+> _“It’s not just a simulation.
+It’s a lens into possibility.”_

+---